 Even if goods are packaged the right way and the documents are correct, certain products can still trigger a security hold.
 Security holds are imposed mainly when there's a potential risk to national security.

-Security holds are also known as an CET Hold, or A-TCET.
+Security holds are also known as a CET Hold, or A-TCET.
 It refers to inspections carried out by the Anti-Terrorism Contraband Enforcement Team.

 Improperly declared hazardous material is how new importers often trigger this hold.
 These are usually found during a standard customs exam.

-A shipment’s country of origin could also trigger a security hold in some of these cases:
+A shipment’s country of origin could also trigger a security hold for reasons such as:

 The hold is often because of import issues such as: